|MEETING PLACE:||Hells Canyon Grand Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 The Day before Your Trip

-We’ll meet at 7:00 PM in the lobby of the Red Lion Hotel for a pre-trip meeting.
+We’ll meet at 7:00 PM in the lobby of the Hells Canyon Grand Hotel for a pre-trip meeting.
 This is an opportunity to meet your fellow travelers and trip leader, and ask any last minute questions.
 Your trip leader will give you a through trip orientation and pass out your waterproof river bags so that you can pack your belongings that evening.

-Instruction starts on day 1, when you’ll meet your trip leader at 8:00 AM at The Red Lion.
+Instruction starts on day 1, when you’ll meet your trip leader at 8:00 AM at The Hells Canyon Grand Hotel.
 We will spend the morning at the hotel for dry land instruction.
 This time will make our transition onto the water significantly smoother.
 We will depart for the drive to our put-in location later in the morning, and after launching and loading the boats we’ll row downstream and set up camp for the evening.

 After coffee and breakfast each morning, we pack up our belongings, and then we’ll discuss and practice boat loading.
 Everyone will have the opportunity to row in a variety of whitewater levels.